doncaraballo/ocp-disconnected-update-catalog/README.md

-# OpenShift Disconnected Installation

 # Update Application Catalog

 An OpenShift disconnection installation presents many challenges, many of which include developing a method to make the required OpenShift software registries and container images available to an environment that does not have access the Internet.
 And as with any software project, updates will need to be made a system from time to time.
 One such update could include making a newer software version container image release available to those utilizing the web console application catalog.

 By default, OpenShift provides a number of base container images.
 However, the latest updates for those respective images will need to be added afterwards.
-For this example, we will import the latest Python image into OpenShift and make it available to users as part of the application catalog.
+In this example, we will import the latest Python image into OpenShift and make it available to users as part of the application catalog.

 ## Importing a Container Image